Liu Bocheng: After the establishment of the PRC

-In 1959, Liu left Nanjing for Beijing and lived in half-reclusion.
+In 1959, Liu left Nanjing for Beijing and lived in semi-seclusion.
 Although he was since elected as member of the Politburo in the 8th to 11th National Congress of the CCP, Vice-chairman of the 2nd to 5th Standing Committee of the National People's Congress, and all the while holding the title of vice-chairman of the Military Committee, he did not participate very much in politics, citing health problems as a reason for his absence.
 This saved him from the following rounds of purges carried out by Mao.
 Peng, however, was not as fortunate.
 He was purged in the Lushan Conference in 1959 and later tortured to death during the Cultural Revolution.

 By the time of the Cultural Revolution, Liu had become completely blind.
 Nonetheless, he survived the purges and witnessed his long-time friend Deng returning to power again.
 He supported Deng in the power struggle against Mao's widow, Jiang Qing, and her Gang of Four, and also advocated Deng's policy of reforming and opening up China to the outside world, a policy that Liu himself had practiced in the academy decades ago.

 In 1982, Liu retired due to worsening health problems.
 This gave Deng a boost in his calling for the retirement of aging leaders in order to clear the way for younger leaders of the CCP.
 On 7 October 1986, Liu died in Beijing, at the age of 94.
-In the lament given to him, Liu was rehabilitated and cleared of all charges against him during the movements against dogmatism.
+In the wake of his death, Liu was rehabilitated and cleared of all charges against him during the movements against dogmatism.